-In Gaia Online racism plays a pretty large role in a lot of the events involving multiple races (beginning with humans-versus-Zombies, humans-versus-Aliens, humans-versus-vampires... see any trends?), especially Halloween 2008's "humans-versus-vampires-versus-elves-versus-zombies" free-for-all (due to a misinterpreted prophecy).
+Racism plays a pretty large role in a lot of the events involving multiple races (beginning with humans-versus-Zombies, humans-versus-Aliens, humans-versus-vampires... see any trends?), especially Halloween 2008's "humans-versus-vampires-versus-elves-versus-zombies" free-for-all (due to a misinterpreted prophecy).

 Shaper-to-creation racism in Geneforge parallels institutionalized slavery in America, down to the belief that creations who run away are mentally ill.
 At their worst, Shapers can't even conceive of the idea that creations might have rights, any more than you'd conceive of granting rights to a hammer or a saw.
 "Rogue" creations, for their part, view Shapers as a blight to be annihilated, and don't always distinguish between actual Shapers and normal humans.
 Meanwhile, drayks (incredibly powerful creations that the Shapers regret making and kill on sight) look down upon other creations as inferior, and are in turn looked down upon by drakons (drayks that learned how to rewrite their own genetic code for increased power).
 There's also a divide between Shapers and normal humans, but this can work out multiple ways—some people hate and fear Shapers (though not too openly), some venerate them, and some just accept them as a part of life.

-Golden Sun has some history with this trope, in more ways than one.
 In The Lost Age, the werewolves of Garoh, precursors/descendents (it's complicated) to Dark Dawn's beastfolk, were persecuted for transforming into wolf-people under the full moon (not helped by their inability to speak while beast-like).